pourdamghani/pourdamghani.github.io/_pages/about.md

 # About

 Hi :) I am Arash, a direct Ph.D. student at the <a href="https://www.linkedin.com/company/inet-tuberlin/">INET</a> group at the Technical University of Berlin, Germany, working under the supervision of <a href="https://schmiste.github.io/">Prof. Stefan Schmid</a>.
-Previously I was a researcher at the University of Vienna and completed research internships in IST Austria under supervision of Prof. Chatterjee.
+Previously I was a researcher at the University of Vienna and completed research internships in IST Austria under the supervision of Prof. Chatterjee.
 I got my B.Sc. from the Sharif University of Technology.

-I am interested in algorithm design and analysis with applications in newtworks, distributed systems and blockchain.
+I am interested in algorithm design and analysis with applications in networks, distributed systems, and blockchains.
+My particular focus is on [self-adjusting networks](https://self-adjusting.net/).

 # Publications